MicrosoftDocs/fabric-docs/docs/data-engineering/environment-git-and-deployment-pipeline.md

 > [!IMPORTANT]
 >
-> The **custom pool** is currently not supported in deployment pipeline.
+> - The **custom pool** is currently not supported in deployment pipeline.
 If the environment selects the custom pool, the configurations of **Compute** section in the destination environment are set with default values.
+Under this circumstance, the environments keep showing diff even the deployment is done successfully.
-Using deployment rules to specify different pool in new workspace will be included in upcoming release.
+> - Using deployment rules to specify different pool in new workspace will be included in upcoming release.

 ## Related content